Oncor ® Power Outage | Map | Dallas | 888-313-4747

 Check out our power outage phone guide for accurate energy provider outage numbers in your region.
 Below you can find the best immediate resources to determine the current power outage status and weather conditions in your area.

-Oncor Storm Center Power Outage Map
+Oncor Power Outage Map

 • View the map based on your location, county and zip code for a more detailed view of power outages